Honda Accord: Eleventh generation (2023)

 By lengthening the overhangs, the exterior of the eleventh-generation Accord is longer than the previous model.
 This change is to accommodate the new hybrid powertrain system.
 Wheelbase and height is unchanged, although the car is 2 mm wider than before.

 The same 1.5-litre four-cylinder turbocharged petrol engine from the previous generation is used, with updates to feature improved VTEC variable valve lift technology, an upgraded direct injection system, a new cold-active catalyst, a high-rigidity crankshaft, and a revised oil pan to reduce engine noise.
 The power output is rated at 192 hp with 192 lbft of torque.
 The model is also equipped with a revised continuously variable transmission, which Honda claims to be quieter and better performing.
-However, the turbocharged 2.0-liter four-cylinder petrol engine has been dropped from the line-up.
+The turbocharged 2.0-liter four-cylinder petrol engine has been dropped from the line-up.

+For the eleventh-generation Accord, Honda also released a new 12.3-inch infotainment system that runs on the Android Automotive operating system.
+This new screen has been dubbed "Honda's largest screen yet," by American Honda, although Honda offers vehicles with bigger systems in other markets, such as the Honda e.

+The eleventh-generation Accord will not be available in Malaysia due to declining sales of the previous generation.

+Markets

+North America

-For the U.S. market, the 1.5-litre turbo engine is offered in LX and EX trim levels, while the hybrid option is available for Sport, EX-L, Sport-L and Touring trim levels.
+For the US market, the 1.5-litre turbo engine is offered in LX and EX trim levels, while the hybrid option is available for Sport, EX-L, Sport-L and Touring trim levels.
 Honda expects the hybrid variant to account for 50 percent of the Accord's sales.

-For the eleventh-generation Accord, Honda also released a new 12.3-inch infotainment system that runs on the Android Automotive operating system.
-This new screen was dubbed "Honda's largest screen yet," although Honda offers vehicles with bigger systems in other markets, such as the Honda e.
+January thru December 2024 more than 50% of Accord sales were Hybrid sales.

+Honda released the 2025 Accord on September 16, 2024, for the 2025 model year, the EX trim was replaced by the SE trim that features blacked-out exterior elements.

+China

+The eleventh-generation Accord in China have two versions, the GAC Honda version Accord launched on 20 May 2023 and the Dongfeng Honda version called Inspire launched on 3 July 2023.
+Both versions of Accord have the same powertrain, which are the 1.5-litre turbo petrol engine marketed as "260", and a plug-in hybrid version replacing the e:HEV version marketed as e:PHEV using a 2.0-litre petrol engine.

+Middle East

+The eleventh-generation Accord was launched in the Middle East on 23 July 2023.
+It is powered by the 1.5-litre turbocharged petrol and 2.0-litre e:HEV petrol hybrid powertrains.
+The 1.5L has three variants; LX, EX, and EXL, while 2.0L e:HEV has two variants; Sport and EXL.

+Mexico

+The eleventh-generation Accord was launched in Mexico on 25 July 2023 with two grades: Prime and Touring.
+The former grade uses a 1.5-litre turbocharged petrol and the latter grade uses a 2.0-litre e:HEV petrol hybrid.